Tips for Optimized Microsoft SQL Server Performance

-MS SQL Server is a very popular RDMS (relational database management system) that has many benefits and features that empower its efficient operation.
-As with any such robust platform, however—especially one which has matured as SQL Server has—there have been best practices evolved that allow for its best performance, including improving SQL query performance
+MS SQL Server is a very popular RDMS (relational database management system) with many benefits and features that empower its efficient operation.
+As with any such robust platform, however—especially one which has matured as SQL Server has—there have been best practices evolved that allow for its best performance, including improving SQL query performance.

 For any company utilizing it, Microsoft SQL Server is central to a company’s management and storage of information.
 In business, time is money, so any company that relies on information to function (and in this digital age that would be pretty much all of them) needs access to that information as rapidly as possible.
-In that information is often obtained from databases through queries, optimizing SQL query performance is vital.
+If you are obtaining information from your database through queries, optimizing SQL query performance is vital.

 “SQL Server, and frankly all relational databases, are all high I/O utilization systems.
 They’re going to do a lot of workload against the storage array.
 Understanding their I/O patterns are important, and more important in virtual environments.” — Joey D’Antoni, Senior Architect and SQL Server MVP

 Our 6 Best Practices for Improving SQL Query Performance

 A great feature of the SQL language is that it is fairly easy to learn and to use in creating commands.
 Not all database functions are efficient, however.
 Two queries, while they might appear similar, could vary when it comes to execution time.
 The difference could be the way they are structured; this is a very involved subject and open to some debate.
 It’s best to engage a SQL consultant or expert and allow them to assist you with structuring your queries.

 Aside from the query structure, there are some great guidelines to follow in defining business requirements before beginning.